United States

 US professional services, legal, accounting, financial advisory

-US legal SEO is competitive in specific practice areas: personal injury and family law are brutal, commercial litigation and M&A are rational, niche areas (maritime law, aviation law, IP boutiques) are often wide open.
+US legal SEO is competitive in specific practice areas: personal injury and family law are among the most contested, commercial litigation and M&A are typically less saturated, and niche areas (maritime law, aviation law, IP boutiques) are often relatively open.
 State bar advertising rules matter, what you can claim in Texas is not what you can claim in California, and content has to accommodate.
 US accounting and financial advisory SEO rewards depth: tax content that reflects current IRS guidance, estate planning content that addresses state-specific probate, investment content that complies with FINRA rules.
 I work with these sectors carefully and will flag compliance questions rather than pretending I am qualified to answer them.

 US healthcare

 US healthcare SEO is the most constrained vertical I work in, and the constraints are real.
 HIPAA affects analytics configuration and AI tool deployment.
 YMYL scrutiny affects content requirements (medical author bylines, peer-reviewed citations, clear medical review attestations).
 State medical licensing affects what services can be promoted to what geographies.
 I work with US healthcare providers on local visibility, practice-specific content, and patient acquisition, and I coordinate with clinical reviewers rather than pretending I can write medical content myself.
-Budgets here are typically $4,000–$8,000/month for serious programs.
+Healthcare engagements typically sit at the Growth $2,300/monthto Franchise $5,100/month tier for serious programs.

 Chapter 04 · Web design & development